beacond Project Landing Page is Live!

 If you haven't checked it out yet, beacond is a system daemon that brings order to the chaos of multiple applications competing for control of LEDs, buzzers, and displays on embedded Linux devices.
 Think of it as a diplomatic referee that ensures your hardware signals play nicely together, with priority-based resolution and synchronized patterns.

-The core implementation is complete, and we're currently in the testing phase before production deployment.
+The core implementation is complete, and I'm currently in the testing phase before production deployment.
 All built with Rust, tokio, and zbus for that sweet, sweet type safety and performance.

 Check It Out